 1. Where are WordPress audit logs found?

 WordPress does not generate any audit logs by default.
-So, to keep a log of what users are doing when logged in to your website you have to use a plugin, such as WP Security Audit Log or the Sucuri Security plugin.
+So, to keep a log of what users are doing when logged in to your website you have to use a plugin, such as WP Activity Log or the Sucuri Security plugin.
 Both plugins write the logs to the WordPress database.
 In both cases you can access the logs from the plugin’s interface in the WordPress dashboard, so you have to be logged in.
 Logs are confidential, hence why you have to be logged in to access them.

 2. How long should we keep the logs?
 Is keeping a year’s worth of logs good enough?

 It really depends on your use case, however, the longer you can keep the logs the better.
 If your business has to comply with some regulations, check what the regulations say.
 For example, financial institutions in Europe, such as banks, are required by law to keep logs from 6 to 8 years.
 So, if there are no big overheads and you have the space, keep as much logs as you can.

 3. If I keep a log of what logged in users are doing on WordPress, does that mean my website is not GDPR compliant?
 And what about other common compliance regulations, such as PCI DSS and privacy in general?

 It is actually the opposite.
 Both GDPR and PCI DSS require you to keep a log of who is accessing business data etc. PCI DSS even goes into the detail of what you should keep a log of in Requirement 10.
 What’s important is that your users know that you are keeping a log.
 So if you are keeping a WordPress audit log plugin, add a notification on the login page for all the employees / logged in users to see, something along the lines of “For security and auditing purposes, a record of all of your logged-in actions and changes within the WordPress dashboard will be recorded in an audit log.
 The audit log also includes the IP address where you accessed this site from.”

 4. What is the impact of logs on WordPress, the web server and other software?